UK investigators search London office of firm at center of Facebook data storm

 Facebook's Zuckerberg said on Wednesday that his company made mistakes in mishandling data and promised tougher steps to restrict developers access to data.

-(Additional reporting by Philip George in Bengaluru; Editing by Adrian Croft and Catherine Evans)
+(Additional reporting by Georgina Prodhan and William Schomberg in London and Philip George in Bengaluru; Editing by Adrian Croft, Catherine Evans and Mark Potter)